 Determine If Your Firing Was Illegal

 The first thing that you need to do is understand whether or not your firing was illegal.
-Since many states are at-will employment states and employers don’t need a specific reason to fire someone, most people assume they don’t have a right to file a wrongful termination claim.
+Since many states are at-will employment states and employers don’t need a specific reason to fire someone, most people assume they don’t have a right to file an Illinois wrongful termination claim.
 But if your employer fired you for a reason that is illegal, like discrimination, you can file a wrongful termination claim.
 It’s important that you understand your employment rights so that you will know if your employer violated your rights and fired you illegally.

 Document Everything